EU-EDPS/website-evidence-collector/README.md

 ## TODO List

-- fix bugs in HAR creation, see <https://github.com/Everettss/puppeteer-har/issues>
+- fix bugs in HAR creation, see <https://github.com/Everettss/puppeteer-har/issues> and [New HAR page doesn't appear to be created upon navigation chrome-har#19](https://github.com/sitespeedio/chrome-har/issues/19)
+- prevent browsing to non-HTML pages (PDF, ZIP, etc) by checking the document mime-type in the HTTP HEAD response
+- improve reproducability by employing only RNG with optionally provided seed, see: [No mechanism to use seeded random generation lodash#3289](https://github.com/lodash/lodash/issues/3289)
+- optionally store web pages matching the keywords in markdown format, see <https://justmarkup.com/articles/2019-01-04-using-puppeteer-to-crawl-pages-and-save-them-as-markdown-files/>

 ## Resources for Developers